Availability: All Year

 Ref No: R01

 A fine Georgian house built on the site of a sixteenth century castle.
 The house was built in the second half of the seventeenth century, within the enclosure of the old castle which had by now fallen into ruins.
 In the tower rooms musket chambers still overlook the entrance steps.
 This elegant family home combines 18th century features, fine plasterwork ceilings and marble period fireplaces with modern day comfort.
 Castlecoote is approached via a handsome bridge on the site of the original bridge, which was demolished by Patrick Sarsfield during the Williamite wars in the 1600s.
-This is a wonderful localtion from which to tour the hinterland of Ireland and experience rural Ireland at its best.
+This is a wonderful localtion from which to tour the interior of the islnd and experience rural Ireland at its best.

 The restored ballroom seats up to 70 people and is ideal for small intimate weddings and other special occasions.

 5 bedrooms, 5 bathrooms